Operating Principles

 NetFilter (iptables) rules

-For the correct operation of Dr.Web Firewall for Linux (in any connection scanning mode), the following six rules (displayed in the iptables-save output command format) must be present in the nat and mangle tables of the appropriate chains of the NetFilter system component:
+To ensure correct operation of Dr.Web Firewall for Linux (in any connection scanning mode), the following six rules (displayed in the iptables-save output command format) must be present in the nat and mangle tables of the corresponding chains of the NetFilter component:

 *nat